-Fear of Trees
+Fear of Trees – Hylophobia

-Sufferers may have experienced some type of negative experience that has become assocaited with trees rather then them being the actual feared object.
+Sufferers may have experienced some type of negative experience that has become associated with trees rather than them being the actual feared object.

 - Panic attacks

 Often the symptoms of Hylophobia can seem to occur without the object of fear even being present indicating that the fear of Trees has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Trees rather than diminish it!